England | Scotland | Wales | Northern Ireland | Ireland

 DO NOT COME INTO THE SURGERY If any of the following applies to you (or a member of your household):

 Stay at home and go to NHS 111 Online - check your symptoms and get guidance on what to do, based on the details you enter.

 For more help and info, go to COVID-19 Advice.

-If you are worried about your symptoms don not come into Wye Surgery.
-Instead use the NHS Online Corona Virus Service to guide you through what to do and how to access medical care.
+If you are worried about your symptoms do not come into Wye Surgery.
+Instead use the NHS Online Coronavirus Service to guide you through what to do and how to access medical care.
 If you don't have access to the internet, phone 111.

 With so much rapidly changing information about Covid-19, it’s sometimes hard to know what to rely on.
 Here are some useful pages containing latest information from official sources.

 Online Symptom Checker Self isolation and treatment Supporting your recovery after COVID-19 Shielding advice for ‘clinically extremely vulnerable’ Hand washing video Preventing spread of germs in the home Kent and Medway CCG local info